 The BBLS scheme was developed and rolled out very quickly to respond to the rapidly changing economic environment.
-As small and medium sized businesses were forced to close, the Chancellor put in place measures to support them through lockdown, to enable them to pay for things like rent and staff costs, as well as making their premises Covid-secure for staff, visitors and customers.
+As small and medium-sized businesses were forced to close, the Chancellor put in place measures to support them through the national lockdown.
+The scheme that was rolled out – BBLS – offers struggling businesses up to £50,000 in finance, to enable them to pay for things like rent and staff costs, as well as making their premises Covid-secure for staff, visitors and customers.

 The result?
 1.3m loans have been issued, with a total value of over £40bn at an average of £30,000 per loan.

-But what happens next?
+What happens next?

-As lenders begin to collect payments from BBLS borrowers from May 2021, they and the government will be under the microscope, with the press and business groups waiting for a foot to be put wrong.
+As lenders begin to collect payments from BBLS borrowers from May 2021, they and the Government will be under the microscope, with the press and business groups waiting for a foot to be put wrong.

-1. Relationship building
+1. Relationship Building

 For many businesses, 2020 will have disrupted their normally stable finances.
-Using Open Banking these new customers will be able to present a more realistic view of their situation, allowing for forbearance from lenders during this time.
+Using Open Banking, these new customers will be able to present a more realistic view of their situation, allowing for forbearance from lenders during this time.

-2. Realistic repayments
+2. Realistic Repayments

-3. Responsible consumer-style approach
+3. Responsible Consumer-Style Approach